hildieleyser/social-exploration-primates/data/README.md

 ## Dataset: Explore Exploit Dataset.csv

-**Note**: The raw dataset is not included in this repository.
-You must add your own `Explore Exploit Dataset.csv` file to this directory.

 ## Dataset Description

 The dataset contains behavioral data from 6 non-human primates performing an explore-exploit decision-making task across different social contexts.